radoid/PhpSocket/README.md

 ## Instalation

-Add the source code into the project via Composer:
+Add the source code to the project via Composer:

 	composer require radoid/phpsocket